tomkaXX/Dev-challenge/README.md

 message_reads

 Save it and
+> Step 12
 step 12 - try your bot inegrations
 Go to your fun page and sent a message
 Get sterted button
-step 13 - at facebook developer console go to basic settings and add your app domain and privacy policy url , your terms of service URL
+> Step 13: step 13 - at facebook developer console go to basic settings and add your app domain and privacy policy url , your terms of service URL

 add also an icon